 Many of the decisions and policies argued during his Presidency still impact the country today.
-Topics such as civil rights, citizenship, and enfranchisement were taking their first breaths along with the "new birth of freedom" emerging with the emancipation of over four millions slaves.
+Topics such as civil rights, citizenship, and enfranchisement were taking their first breaths along with the "new birth of freedom" emerging with the emancipation of over four million slaves.

-On this page you will find a brief overview of Johnson's life, as well as a time-line and several topics that are trademarks of his legacy.
+On this page you will find a brief overview of Johnson's life, as well as a time-line and several topics that are trademarks of his complicated legacy.
 Discover more about your 17th President as you explore these links, several transcribed from Johnson's own words.

 View a timeline of Andrew Johnson's life and political career.